Readit News logoReadit News

 That said, in a similar vein, you could probably create a bundler that takes a shell script and bundles it with busybox to create a static program.

-hezag · 7 months ago
+hezag · a year ago

 Disclamer: the elephant in the room has nothing to do with ElePHPant, the PHP mascot.